 - Cold or flu-like symptoms

-- Changes in your vision or
+- Changes in your vision or hearing

-- Insomnia, sleeping too little or
+- Insomnia, sleeping too little or too much

 - Increased use of alcohol or drugs

-- Limited attention span or
+- Limited attention span or decreased concentration

 - Poor work performance

 - Reluctance to leave home or be alone